hadley/adv-r/Rcpp.md

 In the C++ version:

-* we need to declare what type of input the function takes
+* we need to declare the type of each of the function's inputs, in the same way we need to declare the type of output it produces

-* the if syntax is identical
+* the if syntax is identical - while there are some big differences between R and C++, there are also lots of similarities!

 One big difference between R and C++ is that the cost of loops is much lower.
-For example, we could implement the `sum` function in R using a loop: but if you've been programming in R a while this will look pretty strange.
+For example, we could implement the `sum` function in R using a loop.
+If you've been programming in R a while, you'll probably have a visceral reaction to this function: why aren't I using an internal vectorise function?!

     sum1 <- function(x) {
       total <- 0;